BVP in Development of Two Laurice Molinari Feature Films and One by Robert Homer Mollohan

 About Big Vision Pictures (BVP)

 Big Vision Pictures is a Los Angeles-based entertainment studio reimagining how stories are funded, produced, and experienced.
 Built on Web3 transparency and creative excellence, BVP empowers creators and audiences to share in the stories they love — the future of film ownership and fandom.
-For more information, visit http://www.bigvisionpictures.com.
+For more information visit: https://www.bigvisionpictures.com/

 Media Contact: